Oracle gets certified to run SAP applications on its cloud

 Oracle says the design of the SAP NetWeaver Application Server is aimed at providing a robust and supportable architecture for the SAP applications and solutions running on it.

-The company also says they can deliver better performance at a lower cost than traditional IaaS providers and will support highly available SAP deployments with Oracle Cloud infrastructure that leverages regions with at least three availability domains, with each domain being a fully independent data centre.
+The company also says they can deliver better performance at a lower cost than traditional IaaS providers and will support highly available SAP deployments with Oracle Cloud infrastructure that leverages regions with at least three availability domains, with each domain being a fully independent data center.

 The news came out of Oracle's OpenWorld conference in San Francisco this week.